BatsResearch/LexC-Gen/README.md

 ```

 ### Input-Label Filtering and Word-to-Word Translation
-Our codes here will generate four artifacts:
+Our codes here will generate the following artifacts:
-- the English generated dataset in csv/tsv format.
+- the English generated dataset (originally in `txt` format) in csv/tsv format.
 - filtered English generated dataset (file starts with `filtered-*`).
 - translated generated task dataset (file starts with `translated_filtered-*`)